-- b.
-Size: New structures built for staff apartments shall have not more than eight living units in a building and each building shall have no more than 4,500 gross square feet.
+- homes and if multiple buildings are to be utilized they shall be clustered so as to minimize visual impact and maximize the preservation of open space. - b.
+Size: New structures built for staff housing and structures converted or renovated for use as a staff housing may have not more than eight living dwelling units in a building.
 Conversion of an existing structure shall not increase the gross square footage of the existing structure by more than 20%. - c.
 Density: In no event shall the Edgartown Board of Health regulations for sewage be exceeded. - d.
-Residency: The building shall be occupied by employees and staff of the owner/employer of the structure(s) only.
-There shall be a resident manager on site.
-Residency will be by written agreement between the owner/employer and the resident and shall be related to the terms of employment.
-The residency requirement must be assured by deed restriction, running with the land.
+Residency: Each individual staff housing unit shall be occupied by at least one employee of the employer who owns or rents the building or unit.
+The number of occupants per housing unit shall be determined by the State Building Code and/or Fire Code.
+There shall be a resident manager on site, who may also be an employee of the employer who owns or rents the staff housing.
+Residency will be by written agreement between the employer and the employee/resident and shall be related to the terms of employment.
+The residency requirement must be assured by a written covenant between the employer and Town.
 Failure to comply with the residency requirement herein may be penalized by injunction rendering such units unrentable, unsalable, uninhabitable or otherwise reducing the number of separate units or lowering the allowable number of occupants. - e.
 Traffic: The plan shall maximize the convenience and safety of vehicular and pedestrian movement within the site and in relation to adjacent ways through property layout, location and design of facilities and dwellings.
 The building(s) shall have access on roads having sufficient width, suitable grades, and adequate construction to provide for the needs of vehicular traffic generated by the site, when added to the existing traffic stream. - f.
 Parking: Parking facilities shall be provided in a ratio adequate for the proposed dwelling units, with no more than one space for each bedroom.
 In all cases the parking will be off-road and screened.
+Any new parking or driveway areas to be provided as a result of a permit issued pursuant to this Bylaw shall have permeable surfaces.
 Bike racks will be provided on-site. - g.
 Lighting: Lighting shall not negatively impact the neighborhood.
-Drives, walkways, entryways and parking areas shall not be illuminated by light higher than three (3) feet, which shall be shielded to focus lighted areas only as desired, to provide safety as needed and to protect against glare as viewed from abutting properties - h.
-Site: The buildings shall be integrated into the existing terrain and surrounding landscape, and should be designed to preserve abutting properties and community amenities while remaining visually compatible with natural or historic characteristics.
+Drives, walkways, entryways and parking areas shall not be illuminated by light higher than three (3) feet, which shall be shielded to focus lighted areas only as desired, to provide safety as needed and to protect against glare as viewed from abutting properties. - h.
+Site: For new construction of staff housing, the building(s) shall be integrated into the existing terrain and surrounding landscape, and should be designed to preserve abutting properties and community amenities while remaining visually compatible with natural or historic characteristics.
 The buildings must not adversely affect the natural environment to the detriment of community character and public health and safety.
 In particular, the buildings shall be sited to preserve the integrity of drinking water, ground water supply, floodplains and any other sensitive environmental features.
-The building site shall minimize tree, vegetation and soil removal, minimize grade changes and screen objectionable features from neighboring properties and roadways. - General: Utilities such as electric, telephone and cable T.V. shall be underground.
-Concerns such as, but not limited to, curb cuts, egress, visibility, emergency vehicle access, streetscapes, lighting, walkways, trash, mail boxes, generator noise, exposed storage areas, service areas, utility
+The building site shall minimize tree, vegetation and soil removal, minimize grade changes and screen objectionable features from neighboring properties and roadways. - i.
+General: For new construction of staff housing, utilities such as electric, telephone and cable T.V. shall be underground.
+Concerns such as, but not limited to, curb cuts, egress, visibility, emergency vehicle access, streetscapes, lighting, walkways, trash, mail boxes, generator noise, exposed storage areas, service areas, utility buildings, other unsightly uses and such will be considered and made part of the conditions of the special permit.